EdwardBetts/yournextmp-popit/docs/new-instance.md

-`Use for candidate suggestions` - If this is set to True, then on the page for a Post, the candidates from this election will be offered as possibile candidates for this election in an "Are these candidates standing again?" section, so you can quickly say "Yes, they are" or "No, they aren't".
+`Use for candidate suggestions` - If this is set to True, then on the page for a Post, the candidates from this election will be offered as possible candidates for this election in an "Are these candidates standing again?" section, so you can quickly say "Yes, they are" or "No, they aren't".